ngevan/sign/README.md

 2. Enter `sign mit`.
 3. Profit.

-Sign creates a license in your current project directory for you in less than 10 seconds.
-No need for an internet connection either!
+Sign creates a license in your current project directory for you in a matter of seconds. **No need for an internet connection either!**

 ## Installation